Percent Change Estimation in Large Scale Online Experiments: Background

 As described earlier, this quantity is attractive because it is scale free, allowing natural comparison across several metrics within the same experiment or across experiments.
-The CI for \eqref{eq:per} is well defined only when the estimate of the control mean $\mu_c$ is far from zero.
-This is the case when the sample mean $\bar{y}_c$ is sufficiently larger than the standard error $ SE_{\bar{y}_c} = \sqrt{s_c^2 / n_c}$, where $s_c^2$ is the sample variance of the control group.
+One caveat is that the CI for \eqref{eq:per} is well defined only when the estimate of the control mean $\mu_c$ is far from zero.
+This condition will be met whenever the sample mean $\bar{y}_c$ is sufficiently larger than the standard error $ SE_{\bar{y}_c} = \sqrt{s_c^2 / n_c}$, where $s_c^2$ is the sample variance of the control group.
 A simple rule of thumb that I would suggest is $\bar{y}_c > 5 \cdot SE_{\bar{y}_c} $.

-A simple way to estimate a complex function of parameters, such as \eqref{eq:per}, is to use a Bayesian approach.
-Given the posterior distribution for $(\mu_c, \mu_t)$, one can sample posterior draws $(\mu_c^{(d)} , \mu_t^{(d)})$, compute $100 \cdot \mu_t^{(d)} / \mu_c^{(d)} - 100$ for $d = 1, \ldots, D$, and then compute the CI for \eqref{eq:per} based on sample quantiles of such draws.
-The main limitations of this approach is that for each collection of draws the resulting CI will be slightly different due to Monte Carlo error.
-To avoid the variability introduced by sampling posterior draws, one can discretely approximate the posterior distribution on a fine grid, compute the percent change for each point on the grid, and then compute the CI based on the sample quantiles.
-This grid-based approach is recommended, and further details are provided on Section~\ref{sub:alg}.

-When using a Bayesian model, one must specify a prior for the unknown parameters.
-I consider the following two independent reference priors (\cite{bernardo1979reference}) for the control and treatment groups
+In practice, this is generally not an issue.